0x0Faisal/SchoolProjects/Graph/README.md

 # Draw Graph
-To draw weighted undirected graph𝐺=(𝑉,𝐸), that reads input using text file.
+To draw weighted undirected graph 𝐺=(𝑉,𝐸), that reads input using text file.
 The information of the graph are in the following format:
 ```
     5               // First line is for number of vertices  |V|